 For a thematic game that’s strategic without being overly attention-demanding, The Great Heartland Hauling Co. is a solid purchase.
 For the time of game it is, it’s perfectly balanced, scalable, and offers replay value.
 It’s even better when accompanied by a playlist of classic country songs.

-The Great Heartland Hauling Co. is sold online at Amazon, Board Game Geek, Cool Stuff Inc., and the publisher’s website.
+The Great Heartland Hauling Co. is sold online at Amazon and the publisher’s website.